abilandz/NAT3054/Lecture_2/git.md

 In this section, we illustrate the workflow that can be used to combine changes on two different branches.
 This material is relevant for two frequently encountered cases when into the current local branch one wants to incorporate changes from:

 * another local branch from the same repository;
-* remote-tracking branch TBI 20250602 remote-tracking or tracking => check further
+* remote-tracking branch.

-This can be achieved in Git with three conceptually different strategies, by using _merge_, _rebase_ or _cherry-pick_.
-In what follows next we illustrate with concrete examples each of them.
-For clarity, we assume that changes can be combined without encountering merging conflicts.
-TBI 20250602 point to the section where I discuss how merging conflicts are resolved
+This can be achieved in Git using three conceptually different strategies: _merge_, _rebase,_ or _cherry-pick_.
+In what follows, we illustrate each of these with concrete examples.
+For clarity, we assume that changes can be combined without encountering merging conflicts, which have to be treated separately.

 ##### a) merge  <a name="merge"></a>
 There are several ways changes on different branches can be combined by using _merging_, the full overview can be found in the online documentation under [git-merge](https://git-scm.com/docs/git-merge) .
 While each of these ways has its own pros and cons, we discuss in detail only the two most frequently used cases: _fast-forward merge_ and a _three-way-merge_ or _ort ("Ostensibly Recursive’s Twin") merge_.